NateEag/next-vcs/readme.md

 That would be so sweet.
 Wonder if it would be possible to use [LSP backends](https://langserver.org/) as infrastructure to magically get support for diffing and merging arbitrary languages?
 Probably wouldn't quite work, but it's the germ of an idea.
+With the right language-agnostic API this is possible

-Its handling of Windows and Linux newline characters is poor.
-At least it was the last time I had to deal with it, and the bad ways of doing things are almost certainly still there due to backwards compatibility.
+- whether that API already exists is the unknown for me here.

-## Smarter Merging And Diffing
+### Smarter Merging And Diffing

 It's perfectly possible to teach your VCS how to merge custom file formats.
 Pretty sure Git already supports it.